 It's important to remember that not all apps are built for the same audience or purpose.
 Therefore, benchmarks are bound to differ for monthly active users depending on what industry you're in and whether you're an iOS or Android developer.

-As you can see below, subscription-based apps tend to perform favorably across both platforms, while media and streaming apps dominate Android but fall behind in the iOS space.
+As you can see below, news & media streaming apps tend to perform favorably across both platforms, while transportation and education apps dominate Android but fall behind in the iOS space.

 Don't forget to take all of this into consideration when comparing your app to these benchmarks in order to be able to make a more accurate assessment of where you stand against your competitors.